Sgeo/Guardian2Chaperone/README.md

 ## Usage

-Set up Oculus Room Setup, then run this utility.
+Set up Oculus Room Setup, then run this utility, which can be downloaded from the [releases section](https://github.com/Sgeo/Guardian2Chaperone/releases).
 You can run this utility instead of running SteamVR Room Setup

 ## Notes